KimboTodd/kimblog/_posts/svgs.md

 }
 ```

-Check out codepen.io for more ideas.
-Here is a fun one: https://codepen.io/GeorgePark/pen/MrjbEr.
-But if you are going to use this in a github readme, I've noticed that it is not possible to `@import` other fonts.
+Check out [CodePen](https://codepen.io) for more ideas.
+Here is a fun one: [Magical Code Animation](https://codepen.io/GeorgePark/pen/MrjbEr).
+But if you are going to use this in a GitHub readme, I've noticed that it is not possible to `@import` other fonts.

 If you want to, you can use the SVG now.
 This is essentially what I am using for the hero image of this site.

-Or if you want to use this as an image in your personal github profile do the following:
+Or if you want to use this as an image in your personal GitHub profile, do the following:

-1. To create a Profile, follow the instructions here: https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme#adding-a-profile-readme
+1. To create a Profile, follow the instructions [here](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme#adding-a-profile-readme).
-1. After your repository is created, either clone the repo, or just edit the markdown file in github by going to your own url that looks like: github.com/yourusename/yourusername.
+1. After your repository is created, either clone the repo or edit the markdown file on GitHub by going to your own URL that looks like: `github.com/yourusename/yourusername`.
-1. We now need to do two things.
-Add the svg we created to the repository and reference the svg from the README.md file.
+1. Now, we need to do two things: Add the SVG we created to the repository and reference the SVG from the `README.md` file.
-1. To do this in the github UI, click the dropdown button that says `Add File`, add a commit message like "added a custom svg", then click `Upload Files`.
+1. To do this in the GitHub UI, click the dropdown button that says `Add File`, add a commit message like "added a custom SVG," then click `Upload Files`.
 1. Click into the README and click the edit pencil icon.
-Add this below code to your readme, but update the `alohomora.svg` file name to whatever your file actually named.
+Add the following code to your readme, but update the `alohomora.svg` file name to whatever your file is actually named.

 ```html
 <div style="width: 100%;">